Poor Righteous Teachers: Career

 PRT debuted in 1989 with the release of the single "Time to Say Peace" b/w "Butt Naked Booty Bless."
 The trio released its first album, Holy Intellect, in 1990, amid a number of similarly pro-Black albums such as Public Enemy's Fear of a Black Planet, X-Clan's To the East, Blackwards, and Brand Nubian's One for All.
 While not as commercially successful as these albums, Holy Intellect received critical acclaim and spawned the group's only major radio hit, "Rock Dis Funky Joint."
+PRT also appeared on King Sun's 1990 album, Righteous but Ruthless.
 PRT returned in 1991 with its second album, Pure Poverty.
 The album was not as commercially successful as its debut, and was not as acclaimed.
 The lead single "Shakiyla (JRH)", became a minor rap hit that year.
 The group's third, and possibly most successful release to date, Black Business, was released in 1993.
 Sales were once again limited, but the album was a critical success.
 The album's lead single, "Nobody Move", received little radio airplay.
 After a three-year hiatus, PRT returned as a group in 1996 with its fourth album, The New World Order.
 Released in a new Hip Hop era, the album received little attention, failing to reach the Billboard 200 album chart.
-The album's lead single, "Word Iz Life", was barely able to reach the Hot Rap Singles chart, peaking at the chart's lowest position, #50.
+The album's lead single, "Word Iz Life", was barely able to reach the Hot Rap Singles chart, peaking at the chart's lowest position, No. 50.
 Despite the lack of significant attention, the album, like its past releases, received significant acclaim.

 In 2001, Poor Righteous Teachers dropped the rare underground release Declaration of Independence.
 In 2006, Cha-Ching Records released Rare & Unreleased, a compilation of rare Poor Righteous Teachers songs and remixes.

 PRT had a short feud with rapper YZ over reels of tapes that YZ would not give back to their owner, PRT.

-Father Shaheed died on May 26, 2014, from a motorcycle accident.
+Father Shaheed died in a motorcycle accident on May 26, 2014.